‘Buy Now, Pay Later’ Financing Used for Things Shoppers Can’t Afford

 The main reason some (39%) consumers haven’t used buy now, pay later financing is they don’t know what it is.
 Other respondents said they’d rather just pay for the product upfront without having to worry about making payments (33%), and 19% noted that it seems like a gateway to overspending.

-Buy now, pay later financing is emerging as a popular alternative to traditional loans and credit cards.
+Buy now, pay later financing is emerging as a popular alternative to traditional personal loans and credit cards.
 Among those who have utilized this financing option, most are frequent customers, as 62% have utilized buy now, pay later financing five or more times.
 About 4 in 5 (81%) shoppers who have utilized buy now, pay later financing are likely to use this service again.

 Many shoppers use buy now, pay later to purchase things they can’t afford